-A democratic movement, EE’s National Council, made up of learners, parents, post-school youth, and experienced activists, along with its General Secretary and Deputy General Secretary are elected at our National Congress; held every three years.
-The National Congress along with the National Council are mandate to direct the work EE undertakes.
+A democratic movement, EE’s National Council (made up of learners, parents, post-school youth, and experienced activists along with our General Secretary and Deputy General Secretary) are elected at our national Congress, held every three years.

 Youth group meetings are predominately facilitated by former Equalisers who have graduated to being Facilitators.
 This model allows Equalisers to learn from and with young leaders who have been trained in the movement and are from their respective areas.
 Equalisers are in turn able to serve as role-models to their peers and to be agents of change in their schools.